ExpediaGroup/graphql-kotlin/docs/customizing-schemas/renaming-fields.md

 By default, the schema generator will use the simple name of the underlying class for the type names and function/property names for fields.
 You can change this default behavior by annotating the target class/field with `@GraphQLName`.
-The following Kotlin `Widget` class will be renamed to `MyCustomName` GraphQL type and it's fields will also be renamed.
+The following Kotlin `Widget` class will be renamed to `MyCustomName` GraphQL type and its fields will also be renamed.

 ```kotlin
 @GraphQLName("MyCustomName")